cloud66/help-old/api.md

 # Group Accounts

 ## Account List [/accounts]
-Get list of accounts that caller belongs to
+Get list of accounts that caller belongs to.

 - Scope: _users_